raceup/arduino_imu_telemetry/README.md

 ## logger.ino
 Basic Arduino script to gather data from IMU sensor MPU-6050 and store them in a SD card.

+## plot_filter_acc_gyro.m
+Matlab script that auto-detects the useful logs of a testday, filters the data and plots the graphs.

 ## view_log.m
 Basic matlab script to plot and visualize the logged data.